 Medicines and pharmacies in Tanzania

 Pharmacies are readily available in the main urban centres, but medicines may be in short supply.
-Expats should consider bringing all prescription and chronic medication with them.
+Expats should consider bringing all prescription and chronic medications with them.
 These should be carried in their original labelled containers and accompanied by a prescription or doctor’s note.

 Health hazards in Tanzania

-Malaria is endemic throughout most of Tanzania and expats should discuss possible prophylaxis options with their doctor before travelling.
+Malaria is endemic throughout most of Tanzania, and expats should discuss possible prophylaxis options with their doctor before travelling.
 Preventative measures include wearing long, light-coloured clothing, regular application of insect repellent and sleeping under a mosquito net.

 Vaccinations for Tanzania

-• Diphtheria
+• Diphtherialack

 • Tetanus